tao-wangs/imperial-scheduling/README.md

 - `tabu_output.txt`: Printout of the execution of the Tabu Search algorithm.
 Shows the current solution considered at each iteration of the Tabu Search method and their cost.
 - `vns_output.txt`: Printout of the execution of the Reduced Variable Neighbourhood Search algorithm.
 Shows the current solution considered at each iteration of the VNS method and their cost.

+## Required Dependencies

+- Python 3.x: Programming language used for all code implementations.
+- collections: For efficient O(1) appending and removing of elements.
+- numPy: For efficient vectorised operations on arrays.
+- random: For pseudo-random generation of numbers in VNS algorithm.
+- csv: For converting schedules to CSV format to run on Azure VM, if necessary.

 ### Question 2 (`tabu.py`)

+Execute the file without any additional arguments, and the solutions for Question 2.1 and 2.2 will be output in the terminal.

 `python tabu.py`

 ### Question 3 (`vns.py`)

+Execute the file without any additional arguments, and the solutions for Question 3.2 and 3.1 will be output in the terminal.

 `python vns.py`

 ### Utilities (`utils.py` and `constants.py`)

+The relevant functions and variables from these modules are already imported by both`tabu.py` and `vns.py`, thus no additional configuration work is required.